Buying Guide for Ice Skates for Kids and Adults

 Buy your ice skates in the right size

-A lot of kids’ ice skates exist in adjustable models which means that the length of the boot can be expanded.
+A lot of kids’ ice skates exist in adjustable models, which means that the length of the boot can be expanded.
 This allows your child to grow about 3-4 sizes with the ice skates.
-Adjustable ice skates are intended for recreational only and quality wise they are equally as good as regular models.
+Adjustable ice skates are intended for recreational use only, and quality wise they are equally good as regular models.
 We therefore recommend adjustable skates if your child is still in the growing phase and only needs them for casual skating.

 We always recommend that you read the size guides if you have any doubts about what size to get.
 You will find a link for the guide at each product page.

 Ice hockey Skates - for speed and beginners

 As the name suggests, ice hockey skates are suitable for ice hockey, but they are equally good for regular skating on the ice if you are a beginner or if you have a “need for speed”.

 The ice skate consists of a stiff shell that will protect your feet against hits during an ice hockey game.
 The interior is well-padded, making it comfortable to wear despite the stiff shell - which is also why they are suitable for beginners looking for comfortable skates.
 The boot is designed to provide good support for your ankle and foot.
 The blade is short and curved, making the ice skates easy-maneuverable and optimum for quick acceleration to obtain speed but less suitable for long rides.
 Unlike figure skates, hockey skates do not have toe picks in the front of the blade, and since the skates are not intended for making figures, your blade won’t get stuck in the ice accidentally making you lose balance.

 At SkatePro, we offer hybrid ice skates that combine the blade of ice hockey skates with the soft boot of fitness inline skates.
 So if you are already used to a soft boot from your recreational inline skates, the transition will be easier, since you get the same comfortable feeling.
 Hybrid ice skates are only intended for “normal” ice skating.